PixelStereo/vp-link/README.md

 # vp-link
-Control your video-projector using PJLINK protocol
+Control your video-projector using PJ-LINK protocol